prachiisc/SHARC/README.md

 $ conda create --name SHARC --file requirements.txt
 $ conda activate SHARC
 ```
+- It is recommended to install pyannote in different environment to avoid clashes.

 - Install [Kaldi](https://github.com/kaldi-asr/kaldi).
 If you are a Kaldi novice, please consult the following for additional documentation:
     - [Kaldi tutorial](http://kaldi-asr.org/doc/tutorial.html)